 The Garden & Surroundings

-Sea Monkey looks out over all it surveys from the tip of a small, rocky peninsula.
+Situated less than a five minute walk from the beach, Sea Monkey looks out over all it surveys from the tip of a small, rocky peninsula.
 The unobstructed 180-degree views take in two distant islands, a pair of bays situated on either side of the villa, a front landscape of ancient granite boulders descending to the azure waters and a small, secluded cove a short swim away.
-You can also watch the fishermen hauling in the catch of the day on their colourful boats or our resident dolphin pod playing in the waves.

 In front of the villa and framing the view of the sea is Sea Monkey’s dramatic centrepiece and focal point: a 60 square metre infinity pool.
 Surrounded by loungers and giving onto multiple levels of wooden decking, it’s one of those rare places where time can stand still as you lie back and listen to the waves lapping on the rocks.